 Types of English Premier League bets (futures)

-With Manchester City accruing 198 points over the last two seasons, they are — once again — massive favorites in the title winner futures market to win the league.
+Manchester City is — once again — a massive favorite in the title winner futures market to win the league.
 These days, however, there is a lot of pressure on teams to finish inside the top four of the English Premier League.

 With the top four progressing to the UEFA Champions League, the top four finish has developed into a market in its own right.
 Last season, this was a much more open market than the one pertaining to the title race.
 Some sportsbooks also allow bettors to predict the exact order in which the top four will finish.